Walt Disney World Essentials

 5. Water Bottles

-The one thing that is free in Disney is water!
-You can ask for it anywhere in the park where they serve fountain drinks.
-So, rather than buy expensive water bottles, we bring our own from home.
-You can either go get cheap Disney themed ones from the Dollar Store or go for these collapsible ones that easily fit in your backpack or fanny pack.
-These are great for keeping you hydrated during the hot waits and definitely helps keep cranky children at bay.
+Rather than buy expensive water bottles in the parks, we bring our own from home.
+We personally love collapsible water bottles because they can fold up and fit in your backpack or fanny pack.
+They are great for keeping you hydrated during the hot waits and definitely helps keep cranky children at bay.

 6. Snacks

-Disney is expensive; everyone knows this.
-One way to save on money is to pack your own snacks.
+Another way my family loves to save on money while at Disney is to pack your own snacks.
 I tend to buy items like goldfish or fruit snacks in bulk and then separate them into mini ziploc bags to take with us to the park each day.
 Snacks keep kids happy during the long lines and can help hold them over until your meal reservations.
-We still of course splurge on sweet treats every day, but bringing our own stops us from buying snacks multiple times during the day.
+We still splurge on sweet treats every day, but bringing our own food stops us from buying snacks multiple times during the day.

 Hot Tip: You can preorder food and snacks through Amazon and get them delivered straight to your Disney resort when you arrive.
 Just select the time and date that you wish to have it delivered during checkout.